Chulabhaya/jax-rl-algorithms/README.md

 # jax-rl-algorithms
-Implementing RL algorithms in JAX for my own learning.
+Implementing RL algorithms in JAX for my own learning, inspired by the CleanRL format for easier understanding.